 (b) You must consult with minority and women's business groups, community organizations, trade associations representing concessionaires currently located at the airport, as well as existing concessionaires themselves, and other officials or organizations which could be expected to have information concerning the availability of disadvantaged businesses, the effects of discrimination on opportunities for DBEs, and the sponsor's efforts to increase participation of DBEs.

 (c) You must publish a notice announcing your proposed goals and a description of how they were selected.
 You must make information on your goal selection method, process, and data available for inspection during normal business hours at your main office for 30 days following the date of the notice.
 You must accept comments on the goals for 45 days from the date of the notice.
-Your notice must include addresses (including electronic addresses, where available) to which comments may be sent and must be published in general circulation media and available minority-focus media and trade association publications.
+Your notice must include addresses (including electronic addresses, where available) to which comments may be sent and must be published in general Start Printed Page 54468circulation media and available minority-focus media and trade association publications.

 (a) You submission must include your goals, a description of the method used to calculate them, and the data you relied on.
 You must “show your work” to enable the FAA to understand how you concluded your goals are appropriate.
 This means that you must provide to the FAA the data, calculations, assumptions, and reasoning used in establishing your goals.